apache/directory-kerby/docs/cross-realm.md

 // Make sure that both principals have matching key version numbers and encryption types KadminTool.local: getprinc krbtgt/B.EXAMPLE.COM@A.EXAMPLE.COM
 ```
+Note that the same "krbtgt/B.EXAMPLE.COM@A.EXAMPLE.COM" principal (with the
+same password) must exist in both the A.EXAMPLE.COM and B.EXAMPLE.COM KDCs.

 ### Configure krb5.conf of realms